github/docs/content/actions/writing-workflows/choosing-what-your-workflow-does/using-pre-written-building-blocks-in-your-workflow.md

 ---
-title: Finding and customizing actions
+title: Using pre-written building blocks in your workflow
 shortTitle: Find and customize actions
 intro: 'Actions are the building blocks that power your workflow.
 A workflow can contain actions created by the community, or you can create your own actions directly within your application''s repository.
 This guide will show you how to discover, use, and customize actions.'
 redirect_from: